open-mmlab/mmyolo/docs/en/advanced_guides/data_flow.md

 However, this implementation has a disadvantage: users unfamiliar with MMDetection will forget those data augmentation methods like Mosaic must be used together with `MultiImageMixDataset`, increasing the usage complexity.
 Moreover, it is hard to understand as well.

-To address this problem, further simplications are made in MMYOLO, which directly let `pipeline` get `dataset`.
-In this way the implementation of `Mosaic` and other data augmentation methods can be achieved and used just as the random flip, without a data wrapper anymore.
+To address this problem, further simplifications are made in MMYOLO, which directly lets `pipeline` get `dataset`.
+In this way, the implementation of `Mosaic` and other data augmentation methods can be achieved and used just as the random flip, without a data wrapper anymore.
 The new configuration method is as follows:

 ```python
 pre_transform = [